Google AI lets shoppers call stores, browse 50 B listings, get side‑by‑side charts

 AI tools will also be deployed for the shopping tasks that can be painfully human.
 Google is adding a so-called agentic AI feature called "Let Google Call" that users can direct to call local stores to ask about products, what's in stock, and whether there are sales or promotions.
 When the AI agent calls, it discloses to the store that it's an AI caller; merchants will be able to opt out if they don't want robots asking about sales.

-Google’s new shopping AI stitches together three functions that have traditionally lived in separate apps: a voice‑driven call to a local retailer, a browse of billions of product listings, and an automated checkout.
-The system leans on a database of roughly 50 billion items, pulling up side‑by‑side charts when users request direct comparisons, or streaming image cards for broader suggestions.
-Users can tap those cards to dive deeper, though the article stops short of describing the subsequent steps.
+Google’s new shopping AI tries to jam three things that used to live in separate apps: a voice-driven call to a local store, a browse of billions of product listings, and an automated checkout.
+It leans on a database of about 50 billion items, pulling up side-by-side charts when you ask for a direct comparison, and streaming image cards for broader suggestions.
+You can tap those cards to dig deeper, although the article doesn’t say what happens after you click.

 Common Questions Answered